uml-robotics/uml_hri_nerve_armada_workstation/README.md

   - The following robot grippers are supported: `gen3_lite_2f`, `robotiq_2f_85`, `robotiq_2f_140`
   - At the NERVE Center, our physical model is the `gen3` with a `robotiq_2f_85` gripper

-More repositories will be added to the list as they are properly configured.
-These packages will contain edited, forker robot repositories as well as custom moveit configs for robots whose structure is altered slightly for certain additional equipment where applicable.

 3. [uml-robotics/universal_robot](https://github.com/uml-robotics/universal_robot.git)
   - A forked version of the [ros-industrial/universal_robot](https://github.com/ros-industrial/universal_robot.git) repository for the UR3, UR5, and UR10 CB-Series (older) and e-Series (newer) industrial robot arms
   - The simulation can be run with either of the following commands, depending on which robot series you want to use, for the workstation with a UR3/UR3e, UR5/UR5e, and UR10/UR10e robots with standard or joint-limited configurations: